timsaya/luci-app-bandix/README.md

 - Persistent data storage
 - Historical traffic trends and charts

+## Third-party Dependencies

+luci-app-bandix requires the following dependency packages:

+- **curl**: HTTP client library for network requests
+- **luci-lib-jsonc**: JSON parsing library for data processing

+These dependencies will be automatically installed when installing luci-app-bandix, but some firmware may require manual installation of these dependency packages.

 ## Version Dependencies

 The following table shows the version dependency relationship between luci-app-bandix and openwrt-bandix: